 Master's and Doctoral Programs in Risk and Resilience Engineering adopt a "Collaborative Graduate School" system.
-Experts from 12 participating Resilience Research and Education Promotion Consortium institutions join full-time professors of the university to deliver this program, which they run collaboratively.
+Experts from 13 participating institutions of the Resilience Research and Education Promotion Consortium join full-time professors of the university to deliver this program, which they run collaboratively.